mattwojo/seller-center/seller-center-docs/get-started.md

 Here's how to get set up for selling services and physical items in Universal Windows Platform (UWP) apps, Microsoft Edge, the Microsoft Bot Framework, and Microsoft Bookings.

 1. Go to [Seller Center](https://seller.microsoft.com).
 2. Select the **Register your merchant account** link for the program of your choice.
 (Note: You don’t need to register on Seller Center to sell through Microsoft Edge.
-To sell through Microsoft Bookings, you must register through the Bookings site or app.)
+To sell through Microsoft Bookings, go to [Bookings](https://office.com/bookings).)
 3. Enter your registration info and accept the Terms of Service.
 4. Follow the prompts to connect a new or existing merchant account to a payment service provider.
 5. To manage your account later, select **Dashboard** (on the upper-right corner of [Seller Center](https://seller.microsoft.com).)